Kavanaugh confirmation derailed by sexual misconduct allegations: A list of his accusers

 Avenatti made the allegations in a series of emails to Mike Davis, chief counsel for nominations on the Senate Judiciary Committee.
 He did not state the source of his “evidence” and did not name any alleged victims.

-But Avenatti told The Associated Press he would disclose his client’s identity in the coming days and said she is prepared to testify before the Judiciary Committee, as well as provide names of corroborating witnesses.
+Avenatti said Tuesday morning he expected the identity of his client to be revealed, when she is ready, in the next 36 hours.
+He previously told The Associated Press she is prepared to testify before the Judiciary Committee, as well as provide names of corroborating witnesses.

 Fox News’ Samuel Chamberlain, Gregg Re and The Associated Press contributed to this report.